The Tax Consequences of Selling Your Insurance Agency

 How to avoid: Work with your CPA to calculate recapture before closing.

-If your deal includes an earnout, the timing of that income recognition creates its own planning opportunities — see earnout structures in agency sales for how deferred components interact with installment tax treatment.
+If your deal includes an earnout, the timing of that income recognition creates its own planning opportunities.
+See earnout structures in agency sales for how deferred components interact with installment tax treatment.

-Mistake #5: Selling as a C-Corp
+Mistake 5: Why Is Selling as a C-Corp the Worst Outcome?

 The mistake: You're a C-corp and you sell without converting to an S-corp first.
 You get double-taxed.